haard7/multi-agent-fullstack-project/README.md

 - Now it works with Python based Flask API. now we will run the `api.py` file to run flask app
 - you can run either main.py.
 - First create the database using "ClothShop.sql" file in PostgreSQL.
 I have updated the schema in the next queries so please consider that in mind before running our code, As it is working with latest schema.
-- we can also check the order status, Order stautus agent working perfectly. run `python -m postgres_da_ai_agent.main --prompt "give the order status of my order with ordeid 1003"`
+- we can also check the order status, Order stautus agent working perfectly. run `python -m agents.main --prompt "give the order status of my order with ordeid 1003"`

 Please install below libraries in addition to previous one! - Flask~=3.0.3 - flast_cors~=4.0.1 - autogen-agentchat~=0.2